ajmas/DiscordWebhookX/README.md

 On first launch the server will complain that the "The Webhook URL is empty!".
-At this point modify the new `DiscordWebhook/config.yml` that was created in the plugin folder.
+At this point modify the new `DiscordWebhook/config.yml` that was created in the `plugins` folder of your server.

-Set the URL to the one given to you by Discord and then restart the server.
+Set the URL to the one given to you by Discord (see below if you aren't sure) and then restart the server.
 At this point you should see your first message in the Discord channel you created the webhook for.

 A sample configuration looks as follows: